KxSystems/docs/docs/cloud/aws/migration.md

 ### Wire speeds

-Kdb+ reaches wire speeds on most streaming read tests to networked/shared storage, under kdb+, and in several cases we can reach wire speeds for random 1-MB reads using standard mapped reads into standard q abstractions, such as lists.
+kdb+ reaches wire speeds on most streaming read tests to networked/shared storage, under kdb+, and in several cases we can reach wire speeds for random 1-MB reads using standard mapped reads into standard q abstractions, such as lists.

 ### `gp2` vs `io1`

-EBS was tested for both `gp2` and its brethren the `io1` flash variation.
-Kdb+ achieved wire speed bandwidth for both of these.
+EBS was tested for both `gp2` and its brethren the `io1` flash variation. kdb+ achieved wire speed bandwidth for both of these.
 When used for larger capacities, we saw no significant advantages of `io1` for the HDB store use case, so the additional charges applied there need to be considered.

 ### `st1`